marvinhawk/pi-sensehat/README.md

-# pRaspberry Pi Sense HAT projects
+# Raspberry Pi Sense HAT projects

 Home of various projects for the Raspberry Pi Sense HAT.